Fraud Blocker

 Issuance process of a MAC

-4. Distribution: The MAC is then sent to the merchant’s system, where it can be stored for future reference.
+4. Distribution: The MAC is sent to the merchant's system for storage

 Utilizing a MAC for transactions